5 Days in London: The Perfect London Itinerary for Your First Visit

 But I know London well, and have now planned solo trips, couples trips, and trips with friends/family members to London.
 I feel like I've done all the must-dos (most of them multiple times), and can now help YOU plan a more stress-free first trip to London.

-5 days in London: A first-timer's itinerary
+5 days in London itinerary you can steal

 Day 1: Iconic London